Ziyal/UploadImageTutorial-DotNetCore/README.md

         return RedirectToAction("Index");
     }

-Notes:
+**Notes:**

--inside the loop our location variable is pointing to the folder we want our images to be stored in.
+⋅⋅* inside the loop our location variable is pointing to the folder we want our images to be stored in.
 Uploaded is the name of the folder I created to put them all in.
 This is also the variable you would want to store in your database to referance and display the image.

 #### Using Statments Used